TypeStrong/ts-node/README.md

 Run > Edit Configurations > click the plus icon at the top left > Node.js

-Node interpreter: node.js (the default should be fine) Node parameters: `--inspect=0.0.0.0:9229 --require ts-node/register --require tsconfig-paths/register` Working directory: default should be fine
+Node interpreter: node.js (the default should be fine) Node parameters: `--inspect=0.0.0.0:9229 --require ts-node/register` Working directory: default should be fine
-Javascript file: select the main ts file you want to run. eg: `server\index.ts` Application parameters: Extra options for the ts_node process. eg: `--project tsconfig.json --r` Environment variables: `TS_NODE_TRANSPILE_ONLY=true`
+Javascript file: select the main ts file you want to run. eg: `server/index.ts` Application parameters: Extra options for the ts-node process. eg: `--project tsconfig.json` Environment variables: `TS_NODE_TRANSPILE_ONLY=true`

 Apply and OK
-Click the green triangle at the top of the intellij window to run or the green bug icon to debug
+Click the green triangle at the top of the IntelliJ window to run or the green bug icon to debug.

 ## How It Works